Most Consultants Have a Hammer. Everything Looks Like a Nail

 At the core, they are data problems in disguise.

-And until you diagnose the real constraint, you're just treating symptoms. <TEXT TOO LONG, NEEDS IMPROVEMENT>
+And until you diagnose the real constraint, you're just treating symptoms.

-Every business problem starts as a data problem
+Most growth problems starts as a data problem

 | What They Say | What They Actually Need | The Real Problem |